 As rugged as the rotating bolt of the Model 760 was, the 7600 was made even tougher.
 Gone were the fourteen locking lugs of the 760’s bolt, replaced by four beefier lugs in the 7600.
 The twin operating bars and bolt carrier of the 760 became a single unit in the 7600 making the action smoother to cycle and giving it added strength.
 The magazine latch was also enlarged.

-The Remington 7600 has proven itself to be a very popular gun, especially in the thick brush where that quick follow up shot is necessary and you might only have a small window of a few seconds.
-Anyone who has ever hunted in heavy timber and brush knows exactly what I am talking about when those whitetails play a good round of “now you see me and now you don’t.”
-In the time that you have to take that bolt or lever action off target to bring another round in battery, the hunter with a 7600 will already have another down range.
+The Remington 7600 has proven itself to be a very popular gun, especially in the thick brush where a quick follow up shot may be necessary and you might only have a small window of a few seconds.
+Anyone who has ever hunted in heavy timber and brush knows exactly what I am talking about, and this virtue is especially apparent when those whitetails get to playing a good round of “now you see me and now you don’t.”
+In the time that you have to take that bolt or lever action off target to bring another round into battery, the hunter with a 7600 will already have another down range.

 In certain states where semi-auto rifles are not allowed for deer hunting, the Remington 7600 really comes into its own.
 No other rifle will beat it for speed and its accuracy, which Remington has long touted as being just as good as that of a bolt action.
 From the sheer numbers of 7600’s and the older 760’s out there I see no dispute to that claim.

 Today Remington offers their Model 7600 with both wooden and synthetic stocks and in four calibers, .243, .270, .308, and .30-06.
 There is the standard 22-inch barrel length and as a long standing carryover from the 760 an 18 ½ inch carbine version is offered in its most popular caliber only, the .30-06.